grafana/loki/docs/sources/upgrading/_index.md

     external_labels:
       client: b
 ```
-This means that if you currently set a value for that configuration per client you will need to move and only set it once, as shown above.
+At the same time, we have taken steps to deprecate the use of the single client `client` configuration file block, as well as the `-client.*` command line flags.

-At the same time, we have taken steps to deprecate the use of the single client `client` config file block, as well as the `-client.*` command line flags.
-The interaction between setting any of these plus the usage of `client` with `clients` within the connfig file can be confusing as it was not always clear which values take precedence.
-Setting any of these
+The interaction between setting any of these, plus the usage of `client` with `clients` within the configuration file can be confusing, as it was not always clear which values take precedence.
-values will result in Promtail logging an error message about the usage of these fields and exiting.
+Setting any of these values will result in Promtail logging an error message about the usage of these fields and exiting.

 ## 2.5.0